-For the past year, I've put that liquid gold on just about everything, including my steak and seafood, my soup and bread.
+I've been using olive oil my entire life, but I never appreciated it as much as when I picked and pressed them myself.
+Since then, I've been drinking more olive oil than ever before.
+I use my liquid gold on just about everything, including my steak and seafood, my soup and bread.
 Believe it or not, it makes an excellent coffee creamer.

 Nowadays, I've come to see that few are more obsessed with real oils than me.
-But for more than merely its sublime taste, I have come to deeply respect its heavenly graces.
-Olive oil truly is something else.
+But for more than merely its sublime taste, I have come to deeply respect its traditional health benefits.
+Olive oil truly is an ancient miracle.

 So I thought to myself, how could I share my family's little secret with the world?
-How could I help others taste the fruits of my selo by the sea?
+How could I help others taste the fruits of my village (selo) by the sea?

 So I left half my clothes in the selo to make room in my suit case for 20 liters of the finest extra virgin olive oil I've ever tasted.
 When I returned home, I wrote a single blog post about my oils and shared it on Twitter.
 I sold out my luggage supply in a matter hours, and the rest is history.